cotonne/cotonne.github.io/_posts/2018-06-07-crafting-secure-software.md

  - Following technical advice from guidelines (like the [Java Secure Coding Guidelines](http://www.oracle.com/technetwork/java/seccodeguide-139067.html))
  - Or using a style of programming where you develop in a way to prevent vulnerabilities.
 I will focus on this one which doesn't depend on the technology you are working on.

-When you apply this style of programming, you will enforce conditions in order to prevent well-known attacks.
+When you apply this style of programming, you will enforce conditions to prevent well-known attacks.

 For example, you can have a function for defining the price.
 Normally, you will do like :